gagandeepahuja09/go-practice/chat-application/Chapters/chapter4_Command_Lines_Tools_To_Find_Domain_Names.md

 * We will use append method to do the string manipulation. append has following parameters: first is the original string and the second are n no.s in order which we want to append.
 * For remove vowel, it means the we have 0...i-1 followed by i+1...end ==> this means first parameter would be v[:i-1] and the second one would be all no. from i+1...end.
 We can rather express it in variadic form as v[i+1:]...
 * Golang is smart enough here to handle cases like i == 0 and i == n, etc.

+Synonyms
+* Unlike sprinkle and domainify, synonyms will print more than one result.
+Not an issue as our applications have the ability to handle more than one lines of input.
+* Using environment variable as configuration

+Using environment variables for configuration
+* API key is a sensitive piece of info.
+If we store it in const, we won't be able to share our code without sharing our API key.
+* Additionally, we'll have to recompile our entire project if the key expires or if we want to use a different one.
+* PHP uses this method: read_env_file($envDir, '.env.vault') to read the env file and $appEnvironment = env('APP_ENV') for read the flag.
+* For creating environment variable, you can run the export command or modify the bashrc file ~/.bashrc.
+Alternatively you could create multiple env files.
+* And will running the deployment, it would be an environment flag.
+* We'll use encoding/json package.
+* Question: defer response.Body.Close().
+Why do we close the response body?
+* The good thing about strongly typed here is that we describe the type we expect beforehand.
+Eg. we expect that the synonyms json would contain two keys noun and verb and both of them would contain a key called syn which will be slice of strings.
+* We clearly indicate this in our two structs: type synonyms struct { Noun *words,Verb *words } and type words struct { Sync [] string }.